The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Implementation

 in which ${\mathop{\mbox{ \bf\sf A}}}$ is the element assembly operator, $E$ is the total number of elements, $e$, into which the domain has been subdivided, $\hat{\Omega}$ is the master element domain, $\Delta t$ is the length of the time step, the $\phi_i(\mathbf{\xi})$ are the basis functions, {\fnsymbol{footnote}}

-$\lambda$ is the rate of diffusion, $\lambda_{ \mbox{scale}}$ is a diffusion--rate scale, $r$ is the population growth rate, $r_{ \mbox{scale}}$ is a population growth--rate scale, $K$ is the carrying capacity of the environment and $\delta$ is an artificially imposed mortality. $P_n^{e}{\mid}_{t - {\bar \tau}}$ denotes the solution at the time of larval deposition (that which led to the present eclosion), ${\bar \tau}$ being the relevant average of puparial durations.
+$\lambda$ is the rate of diffusion, $\lambda_{ \mbox{scale}}$ is a diffusion rate scale, $r$ is the population growth rate, $r_{ \mbox{scale}}$ is a population growth rate scale, $K$ is the carrying capacity of the environment and $\delta$ is an artificially imposed mortality. $P_n^{e}{\mid}_{t - {\bar \tau}}$ denotes the solution at the time of larval deposition (that which led to the present eclosion), ${\bar \tau}$ being the relevant average of puparial durations.
+The second order accurate linearisation originally used in {\sc Childs} \cite{Childs1},